AIDY-F2N/OAI-UERANSIM/README.md

 2. Install UERANSIM following this link : https://github.com/aligungr/UERANSIM/wiki/Installation.
 Pay attention to do it in the "OAI-UERANSIM/OAI+UERANSIM/UERANSIM" folder.

-3. Update the UERANSIM files configuration using the following command (be sure that all pods of the core network are deployed, 180 seconds in average):
+3. Go back to the folder of "OAI+UERANSIM" and update the UERANSIM files configuration using the following command (be sure that all pods of the core network are deployed, 180 seconds in average):

 ```bash[language=bash]
 python3 update_UERANSIM.py